“Come to Dappled Oaks and retire in nature and luxury!”

 “Is everything OK?”
 Sister Anna called.

-“Time to act” Bill winked at a now quiet Banda, she stared at him, hate in her eyes but unable to act.
+“Time to act” Bill winked at a now quiet Banda, she stared at him, hate in her eyes but unable to do much.

 “Oh help sister” he cried with emotion.
 “Help”.
 Sister Anna came in and stopped in shock.
 Running to Banda she demanded to know what happened.
 “Well” Bill said.
 She hit my Betty and its not the first time.
 But it was the last.
 I stabbed her.”

 Sister Anna started at Bill not believing that this frail, old man could take down this rotund woman.
 “Banda?
 Did Bill…?”
-Banda managed a nod and then passed out.
+Banda managed a nod before passing out.
 There was so much blood.

 Everything happened at high speed.
 Banda died.
 Bill and Betty were taken to their room and a nurse was posted outside.
-The police and coroner were called.
-Banda was declared dead on the scene.
+The police and coroner were called, declaring Banda dead on the scene.

 Bill and Betty were having sweet, milky tea and hot buttered toast when the police came in.
 “Evening Sir?” he said politely taking his hat off.
 “Sir were you there when the nurse got stabbed?”
 Bill nodded.
 “Sorry sir but did you stab her?” he asked cautiously, disbelief in his voice.